askfrsltn/ms1_ask_solutions_srls/README.md

 * text

 ### **9. Content**
-* All content was written by the developer.
+* All content was written by the developer based on his experience and vision on business that he wans to develop.

 ### **10. Media**
-* Images provided by web-page author
+* Images provided by web-page author, no images were used from other sources
+* logo image was taken from free wallpaper soource: https://wallpaper-house.com/wallpaper-id-30670.php

 ### **11. Acknowledgements**
 * text